 A Fixed Deposit is an excellent investment option if you are looking for guaranteed returns and do not wish to put your money at risk.
 Moreover, you can use your FD as collateral if you need a loan from your bank.
 Now that you have a clear idea of a fixed deposit and how it works, apply for one.

-If you prefer to save time and effort and open an FD account remotely, download the digibank by DBS app right away!
+If you prefer to save time and effort and open an FD account remotely, download DBS Bank app right away!

 *Disclaimer: This article is for information purposes only.
 We recommend you get in touch with your income tax advisor or CA for expert advice.